 Note: Your administrator can change these defaults.
 Check with your administrator for the actual time limits set for app deployment.

 Developers can change the time limit for starting apps through an application manifest or on the command line.
 For more information, see The timeout attribute section of the Deploying with Application Manifests topic and Using Application Health Checks.

 If an app instance crashes, CF automatically restarts it by rescheduling the instance on another container three times.
 After three failed restarts, CF waits thirty seconds before attempting another restart.
 The wait time doubles each restart until the ninth restart, and remains at that duration until the 200th restart.
 After the 200th restart, CF stops trying to restart the app instance.

-When PCF requests a shutdown of your app instance, either in response to the command
+PCF requests a shutdown of your app instance in the following scenarios:

 - When a user runs

 - As a result of a system event, such as the replacement procedure during Diego cell evacuation or when an app instance stops because of a failed health-check probe

 To shut down the app, CF sends the app process in the container a SIGTERM.
 The process has ten seconds to shut down gracefully.
 If the process has not exited after ten seconds, CF sends a SIGKILL.

 Note: One exception to the cases mentioned above is when monit restarts a crashed Diego cell rep or Garden server.
 In this case, CF immediately stops the apps that are still running using SIGKILL.